Fort Adams State Park, Rhode IslandHistorical & Cultural Sites

 Fort Adams State Park offers a remarkable array of activities that cater to every interest.
 Our team has highlighted the essential things to do at Fort Adams State Park to help you make the most of your visit:

-- Explore the Historic Fort: Delve into the fascinating history of Fort Adams with a guided tour.
+• Explore the Historic Fort: Delve into the fascinating history of Fort Adams with a guided tour.
 In 2026, the Fort Adams Trust is offering new guided experiences: "Storm the Fort," which explores the seven layers of defense, and "Life at the Fort," which focuses on the human experience within its walls.
 These tours take you through ramparts, tunnels, bastions, and even previously restricted living areas.
-Self-guided tours are also available daily from 9:30 AM to 4 PM, with the last ticket sold at 3 PM.
-Tunnel access is typically from 11 AM to 2 PM through May 22 and October 13 to November 25, and from 10 AM to 3 PM from May 23 through October 12.
+Self-guided tours are also available daily from 9:30 a.m. to 4 p.m., with the last ticket sold at 3 p.m.
+Tunnel access is available during specific hours.
+Guided tours typically cost $12 for adults and $6 for children aged 6-17, with a family pass available for $30.

-- Walk the Bay Walk: Enjoy the scenic 2-mile loop trail that circles the perimeter of the park.
+• Walk the Bay Walk: Enjoy the scenic 2-mile loop trail that circles the perimeter of the park.
 The Fort Adams Bay Walk offers continuous panoramic views of Narragansett Bay and Newport Harbor, often lauded as providing "The Best Sunset in Newport."
-It's perfect for a leisurely stroll, a brisk run, or a bike ride.
+It's perfect for a leisurely stroll, a brisk run, or a bike ride, and is known for its stroller-friendly paths.
+This is one of the most popular things to do at Fort Adams State Park for active visitors.

-- Attend the Newport Jazz & Folk Festivals: If your visit aligns with late July or early August, experiencing one of these legendary music festivals is an absolute must.
+• Attend the Newport Jazz & Folk Festivals: If your visit aligns with late July or early August, experiencing one of these legendary music festivals is an absolute must.
 The Newport Folk Festival is scheduled for July 24-26, 2026, and the Newport Jazz Festival will follow from July 31-August 2, 2026.
-These events offer an unforgettable blend of world-class music, delicious food, and stunning waterfront scenery.
+These globally recognized events feature world-class musicians across multiple stages, alongside food and craft vendors.

-- Enjoy Water Activities: The park provides opportunities for saltwater bathing at its small, shallow beach, as well as fishing and boating.
-Sail Newport, a non-profit organization based at Fort Adams, offers sailing instruction and rentals, and hosts various sailing events.
+• Enjoy Water Activities: The park provides opportunities for saltwater bathing at its small, shallow beach, as well as fishing and boating.
+Sail Newport, a non-profit organization based at Fort Adams, offers sailing instruction and rentals, and hosts various sailing events and races.

 Best Time to Visit